Libensemble/libensemble/docs/platforms/theta.rst

     $ qsub -A [project] -n 128 -q default -t 120 -I

 This will place the user on a MOM node.
-If running in multiprocessing mode, launching jobs to the compute nodes is as simple as ``python calling_script.py``
+To launch MPI jobs to the compute nodes from the MOM nodes use ``aprun`` where you would use ``mpirun``.

 .. note::
     You will need to re-activate your conda virtual environment, re-activate your